kora-projects/kora-docs/mkdocs/blog/en/myth-of-large-community.md

 A smaller ecosystem with low escape cost can be safer than a larger ecosystem with deep lock-in.

-## Documentation Quality Is a Better Signal Than Q&A Quantity
+## Documentation Quality Is a Better Signal Than Q&A Quantity { #documentation-vs-qa }

 A healthy framework should have: